adammj/ecg-sleep-staging/docs/index.md

 - [Polar H10](<https://www.polar.com/us-en/sensors/h10-heart-rate-sensor/>)
     - The [sampling rate](<https://github.com/polarofficial/polar-ble-sdk>) is: 130 Hz.

-However, if you are using clinical or research ECG equipment to record ECG there are a few important details to keep in mind:
+However, if you are using clinical or research equipment to record ECG there are a few important details to keep in mind:

 - The recording should be of Lead I (limb lead across the heart).
 See [ECG Lead positioning](https://litfl.com/ecg-lead-positioning/) for the proper locations of the "RA" and "LA" electrodes.
 - The sampling rate should be a minimum of 125 Hz.
 Higher is better, with the "optimal" rate for the network's input being 256 Hz.
 - The sampling resolution should be a minimum of 16 bits.
 Higher is better.

 # References
+<a id="references"></a>

 If you find this repository helpful, please cite the paper: